Computer Science Courses

 Credits: 3.000 - This course includes the fundamentals of computer programming with an emphasis on problem-solving methods and algorithm development.
 Topics include design and implementation of programs that use events, functions, conditionals, loops, recursion and various data structures.
 Students will be expected to design, implement and debug programs in a functional programming language.
-Prerequisites: EN1011 and FY1011 or concurrently.
+Prerequisites: Math Level at or above L4, EN1011 and FY1011 or concurrently.

 CS2401 - Programming I